Skip to content

 In Idaho, efforts are being made to protect types of eagles in Idaho and their habitat through conservation programs and education initiatives.

-It is important for all of us to do our part in preserving our state’s natural beauty and diversity.
+We all need to do our part in preserving our state’s natural beauty and diversity.

 The Golden Eagle is a remarkable bird of prey that is a symbol of strength and freedom.